 I Tried 4 Gadgets That Claim To Help You Sleep Better: Here's Which Ones Worked

 Sleep is one of those things that every single person on the planet needs on a daily basis.
 Unfortunately, some are not lucky enough to get the recommended seven to nine hours a night for one reason or another.
-This could be due to difficulties turning off their brains caused by things making them more alert than usual, such as bright lighting or using their phone before bed — or are addled with a myriad of sleep-related issues and disorders that are affecting your ability to fall and stay asleep.
+This could be due to difficulties turning off their brains caused by things making them more alert than usual, such as bright lighting or using their phone before bed — or are addled with a myriad of sleep-related issues and disorders that are affecting their ability to fall and stay asleep.

 In my case, for as long as I can remember, I've always been a super restless sleeper.
 It usually takes me around 30 minutes or more to get comfortable and drowsy enough to nod off, and it doesn't take a lot to jolt me back to wakefulness, whether it's a snoring dog, the A/C kicking on, or some faraway car alarm.
 I've often woken up tired and groggy, which is why I've decided to try a bunch of products and methods to attain better nighttime sleep.